A pricing formula for delayed claims: Appreciating the past to value the future: Setup and statement of the main result

-In expression \eqref{SOLUTION}, we recognize an annuity factor, $K^{-1}$, multiplying a term representing current labor income, and a term representing the current market value of the past trajectory of labor income over the time window $(t_0-d,t_0)$.
-The `market value of the past' trades off the returns on labor income against its exposure to financial risk, as can be seen from expression \eqref{DEF_PHI}.
-When the delay terms in the drift and volatility coefficients of labor income vanish, human capital reduces to $K^{-1}X_0(t_0)$, in line with \cite{DL2010}, for example.
+\end{theorem} In expression \eqref{SOLUTION}, we can recognize an annuity factor, $K^{-1}$, multiplying a term representing current value of $y$, and a term representing the current market value of the past trajectory of $y$ over the time window $(t_0-d,t_0)$.
+The `market value of the past' trades off the returns on the payment stream against its exposure to financial risk, as can be seen from expression \eqref{DEF_PHI}.
+When the delay terms in the drift and volatility coefficients vanish, the valuation of the payment stream reduces to $K^{-1}y(t_0)$.

-\begin{remark} The setup can be extended to the case of payments over a bounded horizon in some interesting situations.
-When labor income is received until an exogenous Poisson stopping time $\tau$ (representing death or irreversible unemployment, for example), expression \eqref{SOLUTION} still applies, provided discounting is carried out at rate $r+\delta$ instead of $r$, where $\delta>0$ represents the Poisson parameter.
-When labor income is received until a fixed retirement date $T>0$, a result analogous to \eqref{SOLUTION} can be derived at the price of some technical complications; see \cite{BGP}.
-The case of an endogenous retirement time, as in \cite{DL2010}, is an open problem in our setting. \end{remark}
+\begin{remark} The setup described above can be extended to the case of payments over a bounded horizon in some interesting situations. \\ When the payment stream is received until an exogenous Poisson stopping time $\tau_\delta$ (representing for example death or irreversible unemployment, in the case payment stream $y$ represents the labor income), expression \eqref{SOLUTION} still applies, provided discounting is carried out at rate $r+\delta$ instead of $r$, where $\delta>0$ represents the Poisson parameter.
+This extension has been already considered in \cite{BGP}, \cite{BiaGozZan} and \cite{DGZZ}. \\ The case in which payments are received until a finite (deterministic) time (representing for example permanent retirement from the labor market, in the case payment stream $y$ represents the labor income) has been addressed in \cite{BCGZ} (see Proposition 3.4). \end{remark}

-\begin{remark} The solution of equation \eqref{DYN_LABOR_INCOME_DELAY_I} is not always positive.
-A sufficient condition for almost sure positivity of $X_0$ is that $\varphi_i=0$ for all $i$, so that the delay term in the volatility coefficient of \eqref{DYN_LABOR_INCOME_DELAY_I} vanishes, and hence $\Phi$ coincides with $\phi$.
-Defining